LGBTQ rights in Costa Rica: Living conditions

 The Marcha de las putas (SlutWalk) in 2011 in San José, promoting women's rights and LGBT rights.

 A sign at the Marcha de las putas in 2011, saying "I am bisexual, calm down!".

 LGBTQ rights in Costa Rica have made significant cultural, social and legal progress since the 1970s.
 While certain politicians, such as President Óscar Arias, have expressed support for LGBTQ rights, Costa Ricans tended (and still do to an extent) to be socially conservative when it comes to sexual orientation and gender identity issues, in large part due to the strong influences of the Roman Catholic Church and cultural traditions about machismo.

 While homosexuality was technically legal, police harassment and raids of LGBTQ people and private establishments were formerly commonplace.
+In 1987, the Letter of April 5th called for an end to discrimination against LGBTQ people and police raids in Costa Rica.
 In 1990, Minister of the Interior, the Police and Public Security Antonio Alvarez Desanti announced that he would not allow foreign women to enter Costa Rica to participate in an "Encuentro", an international meeting of lesbians.
 He instructed Costa Rican consulates not to grant visas to women travelling unaccompanied by men, warning that all such women would be stopped at the airport.
 He also informed airlines that if they sold tickets to women travelling alone, or appearing likely to attend the meeting, they would be required to provide for the suspected lesbians' immediate return.
 When pressed to explain how lesbians could be identified at the airport, he reportedly asserted that women who had short hair, wore pants or traveled alone could be identified as lesbians.
 Organizers changed the dates and location of the meeting, and it finally took place.
 Furthermore, the Costa Rican Government refused on multiple occasions to grant legal recognition to political organizations seeking to advance LGBTQ rights.
 These policies started to change in the 1990s, when the Supreme Court of Justice of Costa Rica ruled that the Constitution gave LGBTQ people the right to peaceful assembly, associate, create their own private establishments, as well as their own LGBTQ rights associations.

 In 1993, it came to light that the Universidad Internacional de las Américas had a policy of expelling LGBTQ students and firing LGBTQ faculty and staff.
 When a HIV/AIDS education association, Instituto Latinoamericano de Educacion y Prevencion en Salud, filed a complaint with the Ministry of Education, they were unable to come up with a specific example of the university's policy being enforced, but the Ministry stated that if the policy was enforced it would probably violate Articles 20, 33, and 70 of the Constitution.